 Whilst both SGs have now a plan for collaboration, the collaboration didn’t formally start.
 In the meantime the community is painfully going through the 4 steps of any team: form (they just did), storm (they are in this phase), norm and perform;

-Y.3800 was consented in a rush, and the last call and AAP process are showing a significant number of issues.
+Y.3800 was consented in a rush in last SG13 meeting (7 revs; ETSI Huawei editor proposal was not taken into consideration.), and the last call and AAP process are showing a significant number of issues.
+[NICT: Y.3800 was progressed and consented as scheduled.]
 We highlight here 2 relevant issues for this work:

 some are due to fundamental lack of perspective on use cases, design and architecture which could be addressed by a Focus Group.
-This relates to a blatant lack of system architect skills, i.e.,in-depth/decade-long experience of the whole cycle of products/services from design to retirement.

 A ‘no rush’ approach would have helped a “forming group”.
 Now, in addition we need to heal some of the situation, which could be addressed by a Coordination model (JCA)

 At SG17 last meeting, experts realized that they had a disagreement on what the letter K in QKD means.
 This is an absolute RED FLAG and requires strong coordination of all the current QKD standardization work in the ITU-T and other SDOs.
+[Canada: Do you imply Y.3800 shouldn’t be approved?]
 This calls to another question, the next surprises to us: what is the codified terminology that this community relies on for QKD?
 This is the other element that could be addressed by a Focus Group.

+[SG17 Chairman: terminology is fundamental to standardization.
+Do SG13 and SG17 need to wait 2-yrs for a FG deliverable?]

+[AT: inspired by FG-DLT term deliverable.
+This one term might not need to wait, but other bigger area might be for FG]

+[NICT: SG13 is developing definition of ‘key’]

+[Huawei: ETSI ontology is published] [Canada: proven we need a JCA for consideration]

 On the up side